plackyhacker/plackyhacker.github.io/shellcodez/x64-calling-conventions.md

 - `r12:r15` Nonvolatile, Must be preserved by callee.
 - `rdi`	Nonvolatile, Must be preserved by callee.
 - `rsi`	Nonvolatile, Must be preserved by callee.
-- `rsi`	Nonvolatile, Must be preserved by callee.
+- `rbx`	Nonvolatile, Must be preserved by callee.
-- `rsi`	Nonvolatile, May be used as a frame pointer; must be preserved by callee.
+- `rbp`	Nonvolatile, May be used as a frame pointer; must be preserved by callee.
-- `rsi`	Nonvolatile, Stack pointer.
+- `rsp`	Nonvolatile, Stack pointer.

 That is all, go away!